formvuelate/formvuelate/docs/guide/README.md

             return {
                 schema: {
                     name: {
-                        component: FormText // Note that this is NOT a string },
+                        component: FormText // Note that is NOT a string },
                     lastName: {
                         component: FormText // We pass the component that we imported directly